mokko/MpApi/README.md

 * sar.py     - search and response; slightly higher level client; specific to Berlin instance
 * chunky.py  - search responses in chunks

-Frontends and CLI utils
+Scripts (installed in path, all for the command line)
-* mink.py    - command line frontend for MpApi; write your own jobs in jobs.dsl
+* mink       - write your own jobs and execute them with mink
-* getItem.py - just download one moduleItem to your taste
-* replace.py - mechanism for mass search/replace tasks (still early in
+* MPreplace  - replace things in RIA
-			   development)

-Scripts (installed in path)
-* mink
-* MPreplace
+* getAttachments - download attachments from multimedia items (using groups)

 Example Plugins for Replace.py
 * see replace/*